jacksonh/manos/docs/tutorial/page-2.md

 --------------------

 Most sites will look almost exactly the same on every single page.
 Rather than update every page every time we change the site's layout, it would be nice to share that structure between all of our pages.
-Mango makes this easy with template inheritance.
+Manos makes this easy with template inheritance.
 Template inheritance allows you to create a basic page that will be shared between a number of pages and add blocks to your base page that can be set by each individual page.
 Here is our Hello World example rewritten to use a base page.